manhha1402/ros_patch_match/README.md

 # ros_patch_match

-Implementation of PatchMatch algorithm (CPU and GPU version) as a ROS service (still in progress)
+Implementation of PatchMatch algorithm (CPU and GPU version) as a ROS service.
+The GPU version is much faster than CPU version

+Usage:

+1. Run ROS master: `roscore`.
+2. Start ROS PatchMatch service: `rosrun ros_patch_match ros_patch_match_node`.
+3. Call service from client.
+The parameters of service client are explained in the `srv` folder.

+The output is reconstructed image nad ann image from the PatchMatch algorithm.

 ## Related publications
 BibTeX: